CHTC/Events/2026-06-09-throughput-computing-week.md

 ### Speaking Opportunities

 We encourage you to consider giving a talk.
 Technical presentations at HTC26 are short, typically 20 minutes in length.
 Applying merely requires a brief abstract submission.
-A link to submit these will go live alongside the event site early next year.
+A link to submit these will go live alongside the event site early 2026.

 ### Visiting Madison

 Madison, Wisconsin is both a beautiful and a popular place to visit in the summer.
-We have room blocks reserved for HTC26 and encourage you to register and book your hotel room as early as possible.
+We will have room blocks reserved for HTC26 and encourage you to register and book your hotel room as early as possible.

 ### Questions and Resources